July is finally here! Time for some real summer heat. Are you visiting Stockholm this month? Here are three things to do in Stockholm in July!

 The summer in Stockholm is filled with festivals of all kinds.
 It’s simply a matter of what’s on when you are in town.
-On July 8 – July 9, the archipelago festival takes place on Djurönäset, approx. 50 minutes by bus from Slussen.
+On July 8 – 9, the archipelago festival takes place on Djurönäset, approx. Fifty minutes by bus from Slussen.
 This festival is suitable for the whole family – you can try activities on land and at sea, there will be live music during the whole day with concerts that suits the children and families.
 There will be a champagne bar by the sea where you can enjoy Swedish seafood and oysters.
-Putte i Parken is a free music festival in Kungsträdgården that takes place between 28th to 29th of July.
-In the enclosed festival area you will be able to listen to some of the best Swedish bands the country has to offer, have a drink or enjoy food from one of the many food stalls that’ll be available.
+Putte i Parken is a free music festival in Kungsträdgården that takes place between the 28th to 29th of July.
+In the enclosed festival area, you will be able to listen to some of the best Swedish bands the country has to offer, have a drink or enjoy food from one of the many food stalls that’ll be available.
 Every Monday, Skansen’s main stage Solliden invites you to Jazz Mondays, so why not combine a visit to Skansen with some live jazz from 19.00 – 20.00?
-Concerts are taking place July 3, 10, 17, 24 and 31.
+Concerts occur July 3, 10, 17, 24 and 31.

 Go for a swim in central Stockholm